OmniAID: Decoupling Semantics and Artifacts for Universal AI-Generated Image Detection in the Wild: Methodology

+\textbf{(2) Universal Artifact Expert.} A single, universal expert $\mathcal{E}_U$ is designated to capture content-agnostic forensic traces introduced by generation or reconstruction processes.
+Unlike semantic experts, $\mathcal{E}_U$ is not tied to a particular content domain; it is trained with semantically aligned real/reconstructed pairs so that image content is largely controlled and artifact traces become the primary discriminative signal.
+Since such traces can appear in any type of image, $\mathcal{E}_U$ remains active during every forward pass instead of competing with semantic experts in the router.

-\textbf{Routing Mechanism.} A lightweight gating network $\mathcal{G}$ (implemented as an MLP) functions as a single global router, in contrast to traditional layer-specific routers, to select semantic experts.
+\textbf{Routing Mechanism.} A lightweight gating network $\mathcal{R}$ (implemented as an MLP) functions as a single global router, in contrast to traditional layer-specific routers, to select semantic experts.
 This global design is integral to our two-stage training strategy, facilitating model-wide specialization.
-To ensure stable, semantic-based routing, $\mathcal{G}$ operates on features from a separate, frozen CLIP-ViT encoder.
+To ensure stable, semantic-based routing, $\mathcal{R}$ operates on features from a separate, frozen CLIP-ViT encoder.
 During Stage 2 and inference, the router's selected top-$k_S$ semantic experts are combined with the universal expert $\mathcal{E}_U$ to form the active expert ensemble.
+Top-$k_S$ routing naturally supports mixed-category inputs by allowing multiple semantic experts to contribute jointly, while the always-active artifact expert provides category-agnostic evidence when the input semantics are ambiguous or partially outside the predefined taxonomy.

 \textbf{Final Weight Composition.} As visualized in \cref{method2}, the final layer weight $\mathbf{W}_F$ is dynamically composed.
 It consists of the frozen principal subspace $\mathbf{W}_M$, the fixed Universal Artifact Expert ($\mathbf{W}_{R, U}$), and the weighted sum of the top-$k_S$ active semantic experts ($\mathbf{W}_{R, i}$).
-For a given input $\mathbf{x}$, the router $\mathcal{G}$ produces logits $\mathbf{z}_{\mathbf{x}} \in \mathbb{R}^{N_S}$.
+For a given input $\mathbf{x}$, the router $\mathcal{R}$ produces logits $\mathbf{z}_{\mathbf{x}} \in \mathbb{R}^{N_S}$.
 Let $S$ be the set of top-$k_S$ indices selected by the router's gating weights $g_i = (\text{Softmax}(\mathbf{z}_{\mathbf{x}}))_i$.
 The final composed weight is: